-Both definitions of sexual harassment can take many forms and may:
+Both Hostile Environment Harassment (B2) and UDSH (C) can take many forms and may:

-- Include, but are not limited to sexual advances or requests for sexual favors, inappropriate comments, jokes or gestures, or other unwanted verbal or physical conduct of a sexual nature - Be blatant and intentional and involve an overt action, a threat of reprisal, or may be subtle and indirect, with a coercive aspect that is unstated. - Not include intent to harm, be directed at a specific target, or involve repeated incidents. - Be committed by anyone, regardless of gender, age, position, or authority.
-While there is often a power differential between two persons, perhaps due to differences in age, social, educational, or employment relationships, harassment can occur in any context. - Be committed by a stranger, an acquaintance, or someone with whom the complainant has an intimate or sexual relationship. - Be committed by or against an individual or may be a result of the actions of an organization or group.
-Occur by or against an individual of any sex, gender identity, gender expression, or sexual orientation.
-Occur in the classroom, in the workplace, in residential settings, over electronic media (including the internet, telephone, and text), or in any other setting. - Be a one-time event or part of a pattern of behavior. - Be committed in the presence of others or when the parties are alone. - Affect the complainant and/or third parties who witness or observe the harassment.
+- Include, but not be limited to sexual advances or requests for sexual favors, inappropriate comments, jokes or gestures, or other unwanted verbal or physical conduct of a sexual nature. - Be blatant and intentional and involve an overt action, a threat of reprisal, or may be subtle and indirect, with a coercive aspect that is unstated. - Not include intent to harm, be directed at a specific target, or involve repeated incidents. - Be committed by anyone, regardless of gender, age, position, or authority.
+While there is often a power differential between two persons, perhaps due to differences in age, social, educational, or employment relationships, harassment can occur in any context. - Be committed by a stranger, an acquaintance, or someone with whom the Complainant has an intimate or sexual relationship. - Be committed by or against an individual or may be a result of the actions of an organization or group. - Occur by or against an individual of any sex, gender identity, gender expression, or sexual orientation. - Occur in the classroom, in the workplace, in residential settings, over electronic media (including the internet, telephone, and text), or in any other setting. - Be a one-time event or part of a pattern of behavior. - Be committed in the presence of others or when the parties are alone. - Affect the Complainant and/or third parties who witness or observe the harassment.

-Applied definitions of alleged violations of sexual harassment will depend upon the applicability of conditions described in Section VI.A.3.i-iii above.
+The specific implicated provision of prohibited sex-based harassment will depend upon the applicability of conditions described above.
 Key determining factors are that the behavior is unwelcome, is sex or gender based, and is reasonably perceived as offensive and objectionable under both a subjective and objective assessment of the conduct.